 On July 6, 2023, the Company announced that the Centers for Medicare & Medicaid Services (CMS) has designated the Nodify CDT Test as an Advanced Diagnostic Laboratory Test (ADLT) effective June 30, 2023.
 Obtaining ADLT status is a recognition that the Nodify CDT test meets the stringent criteria established under the Protecting Access to Medicare Act of 2014.
 ADLT status is reserved for innovative tests with Medicare coverage that provide new clinical diagnostic information that cannot be obtained from any other test or combination of tests.
+Nodify CDT joins our Nodify XL2 and VeriStrat tests with the ADLT designation.

 - Investment in clinical studies and product innovation to support growth.
 A significant aspect of our business is our investment in research and development, including the development of new products and our investments in clinical utility studies.
-We have invested heavily in clinical studies for our on market and pipeline products.
-Our studies focus primarily on the clinical utility of our tests including the ongoing INSIGHT study to continue our clinical understanding of the predictive and prognostic value of the VeriStrat test.
+We have invested heavily in clinical studies for our on market on-market and pipeline products.
+Our studies focus on generating evidence to support expanded payer coverage, commercial adoption, and regulatory approvals.
+Current efforts are focused primarily on the clinical utility as well as understanding the economic impact of our tests including in assisting with decisions related to patient management and the potential impact of our tests in reducing overall healthcare costs.

+The ongoing INSIGHT study was designed to continue expand our clinical understanding of the predictive and prognostic value of the VeriStrat test.
 On June 27, 2023, we completed enrollment of 5,000 patients with non-small cell lung cancer.
-The ALTITUDE randomized control study, launched during the fourth quarter 2020, seeks to further demonstrate the efficacy of the Nodify CDT and XL2 tests.
+All study participants currently enrolled in the study are expected to complete study follow-up by 2026.
+The ALTITUDE randomized control study, launched during the fourth quarter 2020, seeks to further demonstrate the efficacy of the Nodify CDT participant data will be monitored, and XL2 tests.
 A secondary focus of our studies is understanding the economic impact of our tests in assisting with decisions related to patient management and the potential impact of our tests in reducing overall healthcare costs.

 On July 12, 2023, we announced the prospective, real-world ORACLE study (An Observational Registry Study to Evaluate the Performance of the Nodify XL2 Test) achieved the primary endpoint of a statistically significant change in the proportion of benign lung nodules managed by Nodify XL2 experiencing invasive procedures.
 The ORACLE study showed patients with benign nodules managed with the Nodify XL2 test were 74% less likely to undergo an unnecessary invasive procedure compared to the control group.
 Additionally, the proportion of patients sent to CT surveillance with malignant nodules did not differ between the Nodify XL2 group and the control group.
-As of March 31, 2024, all The ORACLE participants have completed the study. study officially closed on May 28, 2024.
+The ORACLE study officially closed on May 28, 2024.